manuelkiessling/manuel.kiessling.net/content/node-and-react-beginner-tutorial-part-2.md

     >  c
     <- "foo"

-Important detail: `b` and `c` now have the same value, `"foo"`, but they do not "share" this value, because ´c´ got an independent copy of `b`'s value, which can be demonstrated like this:
+Important detail: `b` and `c` now have the same value, `"foo"`, but they do not "share" this value, because `c` got an independent copy of `b`'s value, which can be demonstrated like this:

     >  let b = "foo"
     >  let c = b